 38 regions of the human genome were pinpointed as relating to migraine patients.
 Not surprisingly, many of these genes also play a role in vascular function.
 As a result, it seems that some may be predisposed to vascular issues that result in head pain.
 This helps make the connection between migraines and blood flow problems even clearer.
 But blood flow isn’t the only thing that affects the condition.

 We also clearly understand that migraines are neurological in nature.
 The particular part of the brain that researchers have pinpointed is the brainstem.
 The brainstem along with trigeminal nerve are the body’s primary route for sensing pain.
 Brain chemistry also plays a role as serotonin levels and other factors are involved in the central nervous system’s ability to regulate pain.

-Because of this, it becomes clear that both neurological and vascular function need to be the focus when a patient suffers from migraines.
-Regardless of what triggers a migraine attack for patients—food and drink, weather changes, missing meals, not getting enough sleep—reducing the frequency and severity of migraines on a long-term basis has to come back to reaching the underlying cause.
+Because of this, it becomes clear that both neurological and vascular function need to be the focus when a patient suffers from head pain.
+Regardless of what triggers a migraine attack for patients—food and drink, weather changes, missing meals, not getting enough sleep—reducing the frequency and severity of head pain on a long-term basis has to come back to reaching the underlying cause.

 To learn more about the connection between head and neck injuries and migraines download our complimentary e-book by clicking the image below.